 The goal of the well water pump system is to maintain a constant supply of pressurized water in the house and piping system.
 In order to maintain the water pressure, the well pump is switched on and off with a pressure switch.

 This usually means the pump is turned on when the pressure switch senses the pressure is at a low point (the “cut-in” point) and off at a pre-set high-pressure point (the “cut-off” point).
-In some systems, there is no simple on and off pressure switch but rather a pressure sensor that works with a controller to allow the pump to pump more or less in a gradual method, which is called a “constant pressure” system.
+In some systems, there is no simple on and off pressure switch.
+These systems have a pressure sensor that works with a controller to allow the pump to pump more or less in a gradual method, which is called a “constant pressure” system.

 The 7 warning signs associated with water well problems are:

-- The well is pumping air; thus, well yield is reduced
+1. The well is pumping air and well yield is reduced

-- The pressure switch and pump continuously cycles on and of
+7. The pressure switch and pump continuously cycles on and off

-The Well Is Pumping Sand or large amount of sediment
+2. The Well is Pumping Sand or large amounts of sediment

 If your well suddenly starts to pump sand, this is often a sign that the well is silting in, or filling with sand and silt.
 Typically, the well pump is installed so it is at least 10 – 20 feet above the bottom of the well.